Hosea 10 – Israel Has No King

 1. (9-11) God tells Israel to see their sin and to submit to His chastening.

 b.
-When it is My desire, I will chasten them: Like unruly farm animals, God will control and guide Israel and Jacob, even if they kick against Him.
+When it is My desire, I will chasten them: Like unruly farm animals, God would control and guide Israel and Jacob, even if they kicked against Him.

 2. (12) God tells Israel to break up the hard ground of their heart.

 For it is time to seek the LORD,

 Till He comes and rains righteousness on you.